Welcome to our Coleman 10 Person Instant Cabin Tent review!

-This 10 person tent from Coleman is an excellent option for big families and large groups of friends.
+This spacious tent from Coleman is an excellent option for big families and large groups of friends.
+As a result, it is one of the best 10 person tents going.

 You have several situations where this type of tent would be most suitable: